I've been an online writer for over six years. I specialize in lifestyle topics.

 Though it may seem difficult to treat dry skin, it doesn't have to be.
 Adding moisture back into the skin and reducing flaky patches is simpler than you may think.
 With these steps, your skin will both look and feel more hydrated.

-One tip to applying foundation is to use a damp sponge.
+When it comes to applying foundation, one tip I can offer is to use a damp sponge.
 This technique allows a small amount of extra moisture to be added to the skin.
 It also allows the makeup to go on very smoothly over dry patches and allows for a very even application.
 The sponge I use is a less expensive version of the Beauty Blender.
 I purchased my sponge at TJ Maxx for a much cheaper price.
 Just make sure to clean your sponge as necessary.

 One method involving foundation is to mix your foundation with a very small amount of moisturizer.
 Place a small dot of moisturizer on the back of your hand along with your foundation.
 Mix it together with a foundation brush or your finger.
 This will allow your foundation to be less heavy, and your foundation will apply much easier and more smoothly.
 Additionally, it can give your face an added bit of moisture.